#TN044

 1. Installing the USB to serial converter

-Instructions and driver will have been supplied with the USB to serial device, follow these instructions.
+Instructions and drivers will have been supplied with the USB to serial device, follow the instructions that came with the device.

-If you have lost the driver and are running Vista or Windows 7 and the PC is connected to the internet, the PC may be able to download the latest driver for you when you plug the USB to serial in.
+If you have lost the driver and are running Vista or Windows 7/8 and the PC is connected to the internet, the PC will attempt to download the latest driver when you plug the USB to serial in.

 Note:

-There are some common USB to serial drivers available on the seaPro
+Some common USB to serial drivers are available on the seaPro DVD in the folder Hardware drivers\USB_SERIAL_Converters

 2. Setting up the serial ports